kareniel/notes/programming/efficient-javascript.md

-# tips on writinging efficient javascript
+# tips on writing efficient javascript

 - every parameter should have one and only one type, and return type should always be the same.
 - never use the same var to hold differently typed values